 screen earlier, you can detach from this session by pressing

-Ctrl + A + D. Now you’re back in your original shell.
+Ctrl + A + D. You should see that you’re back in your original shell:

 Run this command to see all of your screen sessions: